AndrewRBader/CU-fintech_challenge20/README.md

 Below is using the lastToWithdraw function
 ![screenshot 8](/Execution_Results/img8_lastToWithdrawal.jpg)

-Below is using the lastWithdrawAmaount function
+Below is using the lastWithdrawAmount function
 ![screenshot 9](/Execution_Results/img9_lastWithdrawAmount.jpg)